 Daniel Belcher, baritone

 Winner of a 2010 Grammy Award, baritone Daniel Belcher has performed in many of the world’s music capitals, including Paris, London, New York, San Francisco, Berlin, Stuttgart, Amsterdam, Geneva, Toronto, Tokyo, Seoul and Houston.
 With a 50-role repertoire, Belcher has championed roles from the Baroque to those composed expressly for him.
 He came to international attention in 2004 creating the role of Prior Walter in Peter Eötvös’ Angels in America for the Théâtre du Châtelet in Paris for which he was hailed by London’s The Guardian as “possessing the kind of powerhouse stuff that indicates a star in the making.”
 Belcher most recently created the role of Robert Kennedy in Robin de Raaff’s Waiting for Miss Monroe for his debut at The Netherlands Opera and Holland Festival.
 Other world premiere roles include John Brooke in Mark Adamo’s Little Women (released on the Ondine label and recorded by PBS’ Great Performances), Andy Warhol in Michael Daugherty’s Jackie O (released by Decca on the Argo label) and multiple roles in Tod Machover’s Resurrection (released on the Ondine label), all with Houston Grand Opera.
-World premieres in development include Robert Aldridge's Sister Carrie, Thomas Morse and Ken Cazan's Frau Schindler, and Jeremy Howard Beck and Stephanie Fleischmann's The Long Walk.
+World premieres in development include Robert Aldridge and Herschel Garfein's Sister Carrie, Thomas Morse and Ken Cazan's Frau Schindler, Jeremy Howard Beck and Stephanie Fleischmann's The Long Walk, and The Scarlet Letter by Lori Laitman.

-In the 2013-14 season, Belcher makes his debut in Sweden at Stockholm's Baltic Sea Festival with Kaija Saariaho's chamber piece Sombre, returns to the Lyric Opera of Kansas City for Papageno in The Magic Flute, Opera Omaha as Dandini in La Cenerentola, makes his role debut as Ping in Turandot with Utah Opera and performs in recital at Houston's Zilkha Hall, among other venues.
-He will also appear in developmental workshop performances for Sister Carrie with the Florentine Opera and The Long Walk with American Lyric Theatre.
+Last season, Belcher made his debut in Sweden at Stockholm's Baltic Sea Festival with Saariaho's Sombre, returned to the Lyric Opera of Kansas City for Papageno in The Magic Flute, Opera Omaha as Dandini in La Cenerentola, performed his role debut as Ping in Turandot with Utah Opera and sang in recital at Houston's Zilkha Hall and for the Harriman-Jewell Series in Kansas City.

-Last season, he returned to Houston Grand Opera as Taddeo in L’Italiana in Algeri, Opera Colorado as Mercutio in Roméo et Juliette, Utah Opera as Papageno in Die Zauberflöte, Florentine Opera for Figaro in Le Nozze di Figaro and Central City Opera as Figaro in Il Barbiere di Siviglia.
-On the concert stage, he debuted with Lyric Opera Baltimore for a Bel Canto concert and sang and recorded the world premiere of Kaija Saariaho’s chamber piece Sombre for Rothko Chapel with Da Camera of Houston.
+In recent seasons, he returned to Houston Grand Opera as Taddeo in L’Italiana in Algeri, Opera Colorado as Mercutio in Roméo et Juliette, Utah Opera as Papageno, Florentine Opera for Figaro in Le Nozze di Figaro and Central City Opera as Figaro in Il Barbiere di Siviglia.
+On the concert stage, he debuted with Lyric Opera Baltimore for a Bel Canto concert and sang and recorded the world premiere of Saariaho’s chamber piece Sombre for Rothko Chapel with Da Camera of Houston.
 This was his second collaboration with Saariaho after recording the leading role of Jaufré Rudel in her first opera, L’Amour de Loin with Kent Nagano and Harmonia Mundi.
 Opera News said “Belcher gives a powerful, convincing portrayal of Jaufré, capturing expertly the troubadour’s mercurial disposition.”
 This recording received the 2010 Grammy Award for Best Opera Recording, the Diapason d’Or by Diapason in France, and a nomination for Best Opera Recording by Gramophone.

 Recently, he debuted with ABAO-OLBE, Bilbao, Spain as Mercutio in Romeo et Juliette, made his role debut as Chou En-Lai in Nixon in China with the Lyric Opera of Kansas City for which he was declared a "revelation" by KCMetropolis.org, and debuted with the Madison Opera as Dandini in La Cenerentola: "If there was a surprise show-stealer, it was Daniel Belcher in the role of Dandini...Belcher displayed some spot-on comic contributions."
 (Madison Magazine)